rbuas/image-room/doc/presets.md

 ## rename

 ### rename-custom
-used to rename completly without a predefined rule.
+used to rename completely without a predefined rule.

 ### rename-copy
 used to make copies of a photo adding to it a custom extension and adding it to the catalog.
 Example : coping a photo 'RBUAS20180101-0001.dng' we will have a dialog to set the custom text, and if we set it as 'superedition' the copy will take the name 'RBUAS20180101-0001-superedition.dng'

 ### rename-version
-used to make version from a photo.
-Example, if we generate web and full version from the photo 'RBUAS20180101-0001.dng' we could set the custom text to 'full' and the second time to 'web'.
+used to make a version from a photo.
+Example: if we generate web and full version from the photo 'RBUAS20180101-0001.dng' we could set the custom text to 'full' and the second time to 'web'.
 So we would get RBUAS20180101-0001.full.jpg and RBUAS20180101-0001.web.jpg

 ### rename-id-date-seq
 used to give the standar name to each photo as :